Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/comp-rational_data/use-case.md

 #### Algebraic Equivalence

 The algebraic equivalence class for a tangle describes the knot equivalence class of the numerator closure of the tangle.
-Equivalence is give by schubert {cite:p}`Schubert1956` as:
+Equivalence is give by Schubert {cite:p}`schubertKnotenMitZwei1956` as:

 ```{prf:theorem} Schubert
 :label: thm-schubert